 4. Write it all down.

 Writing things down can be a great way to unwind, and get things that are stressing you out off your chest, especially if you feel like you cannot talk to anyone about what is going on.
 Journalling is amazing therapy.
 It is also a good opportunity to be able to get all your thoughts together that are making your head spin.
 It might make you realise that things aren’t actually as bad as you thought.
-Two books I have for couples to do just that are ‘our love story‘ and ‘I still do‘.
+Two books I have for couples to do just that are ‘our love story‘ and ‘I still do‘, while our ‘note to self’ one is ideal to do just to get your own thoughts on paper.

 Food is so important for our bodies to function ,and when we are busy, it is something that many of us do not prioritise, especially when shit hits the fan.
 Balance is key.
 Nourishing your body with nutrients from fruit and vegetables can really help in times of stress, giving you more energy to help you push through and also making you feel less bloated and meh.